 Both photos were taken from a new pedestrian bridge that crosses over the junction and offers a great view of train activity.
 Unfortunately for photographers, a six-foot tall chainlink fence has been installed, so for best results either a short stepladder or a small diameter lens is needed.
 However, reasonably good shots can be obtained at both sides of the fence.
 The bridge obviously poses no trespass problems and is highly recommended.

 To reach here, exit I-65 at the Indiana Rte.
 26 exit and head west about three miles into town.
-Turn left at 3rd Street and proceed about half a mile to Kossuth Street.
-Turn right on Kossuth and park.
+Turn left at 3rd Street and proceed about half a mile to Kossuth/Smith Street (it's Kossuth to the left, Smith to the right).
+Turn right on Smith and park.
 The sidewalk leads up to the pedestrian bridge.

 A second pedestrian bridge over the rail corridor is located in downtown Lafayette.
 The bridge also crosses the Wabash River which parallels the rail corridor at this point.
 The former NKP/Big Four depot was moved two blocks to this site when the corridor was built.
-The Amtrak boarding platform is across the tracks from the station and accessed via the bridge, Which offers a wonderful view of the river and rail lines with, thankfully, no chainlink fence.
+The Amtrak boarding platform is across the tracks from the station and accessed via the bridge which offers a wonderful view of the river and rail lines.
 The boarding platform can also be used if you want to see trains up close and personal.

 The transportation center is located at Main and 2nd Streets.
 To get here, follow the directions given above, but instead of turning left at 3rd, continue one more block and turn right on 2nd.
 Do not use the parking lot there; it is private and requires a permit.
 Park on a nearby street or else use the parking garage at 2nd and Columbia.
 The cost is quite low for a downtown garage and is free on weekends.